 Position Opening:

-MANAGING DIRECTOR
+MANAGING DIRECTOR (Cleveland-based)

 SUMMARY

-GRAMMY®-winning chamber orchestra Apollo’s Fire (AF) seeks a Managing Director (MD) to lead the business and fundraising efforts of an innovative ensemble performing at the international level.
-The MD collaborates closely with the Founding Artistic Director (AD) to support AF’s artistic mission and to secure the financial resources needed to achieve the organization’s strategic priorities.
+The Managing Director (MD) collaborates closely with the Founding Artistic Director (AD) to support AF’s artistic mission and to secure the financial resources needed to achieve the organization’s strategic priorities.
 Along with the AD, the MD is the public face of the organization, focusing primarily on donors, funders, and community relations.
 This is a full-time position, reporting to the Board.

 Enjoying the support of a small but excellent staff, the MD oversees and collaborates with a highly experienced General Manager (GM).
 The GM is responsible for operations and earned income.